 - juvenile idiopathic arthritis

-- thyroid autoimmune diseases, including Hashimoto’s disease and Grave’s disease
+- thyroid autoimmune diseases, including Hashimoto’s thyroiditis and Graves’ disease

 Still, more research is needed to fully understand the potential link between EBV and autoimmune conditions.

-A recent study looked at the rates of EBV infection in more 700 people both with and without schizophrenia.
+A 2019 study looked at rates of EBV infection in more 700 people both with and without schizophrenia.
 Those with schizophrenia had higher levels of antibodies to some EBV proteins than those who didn’t, suggesting they had an unusual immune response to the virus.

-EBV infection is very common and is spread by coming into contact with infected bodily fluids.
-Often, people are infected during childhood and don’t experience any symptoms.
-If a teenager or adult is infected, they may experience symptoms like fatigue, swollen lymph nodes, and fever.
+EBV infection is very common and is spread by coming into contact with bodily fluids of people who are sick with it.
+Often, people get the virus during childhood and don’t experience any symptoms.
+If a teenager or adult gets sick, they may experience symptoms like fatigue, swollen lymph nodes, and fever.

 In very rare cases, EBV can cause a chronic infection, which can be fatal if left untreated.
-EBV has also been linked with a variety of conditions, including cancers and autoimmune disorders.
+EBV has also been linked with a variety of conditions, including cancers, autoimmune disorders, and long COVID.
 However, additional research is needed to determine EBV’s overall role in these conditions.